It's Free to Speak to an Advisor, 7 days, 8am - 10pm

 Accordion Arrow

-It is possible to obtain a first-time buyer buy to let mortgage under certain circumstances, most lenders will insist that you are a current homeowner and have a good level of personal income.
+It is possible to obtain a first-time buyer buy-to-let mortgage under certain circumstances, most lenders will insist that you are a current homeowner and have a good level of personal income.

-It’s important to note that buy to let mortgages are generally seen as a riskier investment than traditional residential mortgages.
-Therefore, lenders will be more cautious and selective when considering applications for first time buyer buy to let mortgages.
+It’s important to note that buy-to-let mortgages are generally seen as a riskier investment than traditional residential mortgages.
+Therefore, lenders will be more cautious and selective when considering applications for first time buyer buy-to-let mortgages.

 To qualify for this type of mortgage, you will typically need to have a good income of at least £25,000 per year and a minimum deposit of 25% of the property’s value.
 In addition, lenders will scrutinise your credit history and overall financial situation to assess whether you can afford the mortgage payments and associated costs such as property maintenance and management fees.

-If you are a first-time buyer looking to invest in a buy to let property, it’s important to speak with an experienced mortgage advisor who can guide you through the application process and help you find a suitable lender that meets your needs.
+If you are a first-time buyer looking to invest in a buy-to-let property, it’s important to speak with an experienced mortgage advisor who can guide you through the application process and help you find a suitable lender that meets your needs.

 Remortgage a Buy to Let